praked/COMB/README.md

 # COMB — Common Open Modular robotic platform for Bees

-Open-source, modular hardware + firmware to non-invasively access and study honey-bee colonies using low-cost, reproducible components.
+COMB is an open-source, modular robotic platform for experimental access to honey bee colonies
 > License: MIT

 ---